 My question to you is this: How can I communicate my reasons for leaving without them viewing me as a sell out?
 Is it wrong that I feel so much guilt for leaving?
 In a way, I don't think I should have to disclose my reasons, because it's very personal, but on the other hand I wouldn't have this new opportunity without my time there.
 Any advice or guidance would be so appreciated.

-- Michael Hyatt: 7 Actions to Take Before You Quit Your Job
+- 7 Steps to Take Before You Quit Your Job by Michael Hyatt